Generations of Care: Children’s Center at SUNY Morrisville provides a village of growth for college and community

 Aug 23, 2022

 MORRISVILLE, NY — SUNY Morrisville alumnus Andrew O’Connell is gearing up for a busy year.
-The 2018 graduate crushed the Men’s US STIHL® Rookie Championships in Little Rock, Arkansas, July 21, taking home a gold medal, setting a national rookie record and landing a spot in the STIHL® Rookie World Championships in Sweden next year.
+He crushed the Men’s US STIHL® Rookie Championships in Little Rock, Arkansas, July 21, taking home a gold medal, setting a national rookie record and landing a spot in the STIHL® Rookie World Championships in Sweden next year.
 Training starts now for the world event, O’Connell said in a recent telephone interview.

 SUNY Morrisville professor and students’ work with aquatic drones and turtles is published in scientific journal